 - 4. Federal tax levies and judgments are exempted. - a.
-The IRS has issued a Field Service Advice Memorandum advising that a retirement plan does not have to honor an IRS levy for taxes to the extent that the taxpayer is not entitled to an immediate distribution of benefits from the plan.
-[FSA 199930039.] - b.
-If the plan is subject to spousal qualified joint and survivor annuity requirements, the only collection avenue available to the IRS is through joint and survivor annuity payments unless the IRS can obtain the spouse's consent to receive a lump-sum distribution from the plan to satisfy the levy.
+The IRS has issued a Field Service Advice Memorandum (FSA) and a Chief Counsel Advice Memo (CCA) advising that a retirement plan does not have to honor an IRS levy for taxes to the extent that the taxpayer is not entitled to an immediate distribution of benefits from the plan.
+FSA 199930039; CCA 199936041.